bbaudry/bbaudry.github.io/test-home/topics.md

 * [SQLrand: Preventing SQL injection attacks](http://www1.cs.columbia.edu/~locasto/projects/candidacy/papers/boyd2004sqlrand.pdf)
 * [https://github.com/INRIA/spoon](https://github.com/INRIA/spoon)

-## Leveraging the diversity of bundlers for debloating JavaScript applications
+## Bundler diversity for debloating JavaScript

 JavaScript is the most used programming language for the development of web applications.
 Once the web application grows, so does the bundle size, primarily due to all its third-party dependencies.
 A bundler is a tool that transforms all the JavaScript code and its dependencies into a new output file with everything merged (including other files such as HTML, CSS, and PNG).
 There are many production-ready JavaScript bundlers (e.g., Webpack, Rollup, Browserify, ESbuild, and Parcel).
 They can perform optimizations and minifications on the bundle, such as tree shaking, scope hoisting, bundle splitting, and minifying.
 However, the size reduction achieved by a bundler is limited by its own code minimization technique.
 The student will perform an experimental study to leverage the diversity of JavaScript bundlers in order to reduce the original code size of applications while keeping the functionality required to pass all test cases in their test suites.